Target Corporation (TGT): These Numbers Show Where NYSE:TGT Stock Is Going Next

 Analyst recommendations provided by FactSet shows that the consensus forecast for Target Corporation (TGT) is a “Overweight”.
 32 analysts offering their recommendations for the stock have an average rating of 2.10, where 11 rate it as a Hold and 2 think it is a “Overweight”.
 19 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Target Corporation is expected to release its quarterly report on 11/16/2022.The EPS is expected to grow by 63.10% this year.
+Target Corporation is expected to release its quarterly report on 02/28/2023.The EPS is expected to grow by 63.10% this year.

 Target Corporation (TGT) Top Institutional Holders